Frequently Asked Questions

 What unique courses and experiences are part of this dual degree?

-1L JD/LLMs in Law & Entrepreneurship take their first entrepreneurship class in Wintersession (LAW 853 The Way it All Works) and then take Business Associations in Spring semester (in lieu of Constitutional Law, which is taken by JD/LLMLEs in Fall of 2L).
+1L JD/LLMs in Law & Entrepreneurship take their first entrepreneurship class in Wintersession and then take Business Associations in Spring semester (in lieu of Property Law, which is taken by JD/LLMLEs in Fall of 2L).

 What courses are required?

 Am I allowed to take classes outside of Duke Law?